 It’s not that the interest rates or signup offers are exorbitantly high, but rather they are just middle of the road.

-Complaint #4: “A rather antiquated website”
+Complaint #4: “An outdated website”

 When you login to manage your account, don’t expect anything amazing.
 For example here’s a recent forum comment from JenB to give you an idea why the website is not exactly an award winner:

-That being said, the website is usually uncluttered and free of ads, which is a positive that’s worth pointing out.
+On the other hand, the website is usually uncluttered and free of ads, which is a positive that’s worth pointing out.

 Complaint #5: Alleged unauthorized credit card payments